By Kevin McNeish on Thu, 08/27/2015

 |Figure 4 - The main messages passed to the object context to save entities|

-This code first sends a hasChanges message to the object context.
-If this message call returns NO, the save is aborted (because in Objective-C, the && operator doesn't evaluate the right-hand condition if the left-hand condition is false.)
+This code first calls the hasChanges method on the object context.
+If this method returns false, the save is aborted (because in Swift, the && operator doesn't evaluate the right-hand condition if the left-hand condition is false.)

-If the hasChanges message call returns YES, then a save: message is sent to the object context.
+If the hasChanges method returns true, then the save: method is called on the object context.
 This causes the object context to save changes to all new and edited entity objects.